-The CBN and the Commission have forged a strong working relationship in furtherance of their mutual interest to ensure consumer satisfaction and prevent exploitation in the financial institutions sector.
-The Commission and CBN routinely collaborate in the resolving consumer complaints and financial sector investigations.
+The Central Bank of Nigeria (CBN) and the Commission have forged a strong working relationship in furtherance of their mutual interest to ensure consumer satisfaction and prevent exploitation in the financial institutions sector.
+The Commission and CBN routinely collaborate in the resolution of consumer complaints and financial sector investigations.
 In addition, periodic and specific consultations occur with respect to products, processes and trends in the industry and how to address same and provide guidance.
-These and many other issues in the industry are the subject of a Memorandum of Understanding between the Central bank and the Commission.
+These and many other issues in the industry are the subject of a Memorandum of Understanding (MoU) between CBN and the Commission.

 Economic and Financial Crimes Commission (EFCC)

-The Commission collaborates with EFCC with respect to fraud in the market place.
+The Commission collaborates with the Economic and Financial Crimes Commission (EFCC) with respect to fraud in the market place.
 When there is evidence that operations of market players constitute the essential elements of a financial crime, the Commission collaborates with the EFCC to investigate and provide remedies to victims in such circumstances.
-The Commission and EFCC operate under an existing tripartite Memorandum of Understanding.
+The Commission and EFCC operate under an existing tripartite Memorandum of Understanding (MoU).
 Both institutions also exchange information and provide mutual enforcement support.